$49 – $229

 Cancer cells have a certain “intelligence” to them — replicating themselves relentlessly, even forming their own blood vessels to feed the energy-intensive growth of the tumor.
 Some cancers will even take measures to resist the effects of chemotherapy medications designed to kill them.

-This type of cell dysfunction can be very dangerous — resisting attack from the immune system, and spreading to new areas of the body.
+This type of cell dysfunction can be very dangerous — resisting attacks from the immune system, and spreading to new areas of the body.

 According to the National Cancer Institute, there are more than 100 different types of cancer.
 Each type is characterized by the organ cancer first originated in.
 For example, lung cancer originates in the lungs, while skin cancer starts in the skin.